SEO landing pages are literally money pages.

 You may also choose to do this if you want to target distinct variations of similar keywords that have a different intent.

-SEO landing pages should be sure to do the following:
+SEO landing pages should do the following:

 - Be clear on conversion goals and revenue monetization level

-- Be clear on funnel level – is it a mid-funnel landing page or lower-funnel landing page?
+- Be clear on funnel level – is it a mid-funnel landing page or a lower-funnel landing page?

 - Specifically target a topic or keyword with healthy volume or customer demand to warrant creation and maintenance.